scientific-python/specs/spec-0000/index.md

 Specifically, we recommend that:

 1. Support for Python versions be dropped **3 years** after the next version of Python is released.
-2. Support for core package dependencies be dropped **2 years** after the next version of the package is released.
+2. Support for core dependency versions be dropped **2 years** after the next version of the dependency is released.

 {{< admonition note >}}
 Core packages may or may not decide to provide bug fix releases during the full 2 year period after release.